The Unknown Girl: Plot

+Some time later, Davin is working as usual when the Internet café employee walks in.
+She confides in Davin that she once worked alongside the dead woman, whose name was Félicie Khoumba; her pimp gave her a fake passport because she was a minor.
+The employee’s pimp was attracted to Félicie, causing the employee to become jealous of her.
+Thus, when Félicie disappeared, she was initially happy.
+However, when Davin showed her the photo, she felt ashamed and feared that her pimp would force her to return to prostitution, prompting her to visit Davin.
+As she leaves, she tells Davin that she will act in place of Félicie’s family to arrange her burial and accepts a hug from her.
+Davin then turns her attention to the next patient of the day.

 Production

 In April 2015, Adèle Haenel joined the cast of the film, with the Dardenne brothers, Luc and Jean-Pierre, directing from a screenplay they wrote.
 The Unknown Girl is produced through the directors' Belgian company Les Films du Fleuve in collaboration with the French company Archipel 35.
 Filming began in October 2015 and ended on 22 December.

 The film was shot in chronological order.

 Release

 The film had its world premiere at the 2016 Cannes Film Festival on 18 May 2016.
 Sundance Selects had previously acquired U.S distribution rights to the film.
 Mixed critical response to the film led to the Dardenne brothers making extensive cuts after Cannes, shortening the film by seven minutes than the original cut premiered at the festival.
 Luc Dardenne stated that "There are several critics who are also friends who liked it a lot but thought there were certain places in the film that didn’t work very well.
 I believe it was that which prompted our concern.
 We were ready to make changes."
 The new cut was officially shown in June at the Institut Lumière in Lyon, France.
 The film was screened at the Toronto International Film Festival, and the New York Film Festival on 12 October 2016.
 The film was released in Belgium on 5 October 2016 and in France on 12 October 2016.

 In the United Kingdom, the BBC Four broadcast was on 30 March 2019.